madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - show me [chines]{"entity": "cuisine", "value": "chinese"} restaurants from [New Delhi]{"entity": "location", "value": "Delhi"}
 - show me restaurants from [New Delhi]{"entity": "location", "value": "Delhi"}
 - show me a [mexican](cuisine) place in the [centre](location)
-- i am looking for an [indian](cuisine) spot called olaolaolaolaolaola
 - anywhere in the [west](location)
 - I am looking for [asian fusion](cuisine) food
 - I am looking a restaurant in [294328](location)